byjg/php-rest-reference-architecture/docs/functional_test.md

 ## Send body data to the test

-We can send body data to the test as follow:
+We can send body data to the test as follows:

 ```php
 public function testPing()